elixir-lang/elixir/README.md

       end
     end

-In this case, we are importing only the function `values` (with arity 1) from `Orddict`. `only` is a required argument and the call will fail if not given.
+In this case, we are importing only the function `values` (with arity 1) from `Orddict`.
+Although `only` is optional, its usage is recommended. `except` could also be given as an option.

 This mechanism cannot be used to import macros.
 Only functions.